Pembroke Lawn Edging Services

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging adjacent to sidewalks or curbing must comply with ADA accessibility standards, including flush transitions and curb ramps.
-Coordinate with the Building Department and Planning Board for oversight and with the Engineering Department for drainage integration.
-Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
+Lawn edging projects adjacent to sidewalks or curbing must align with ADA accessibility standards, including flush transitions and curb ramps.
+Coordination with municipal sidewalk replacement schedules is recommended to avoid conflicts and ensure compliance.
+Oversight is provided by the Building Department and Inspectional Services, with input from the Planning Board and Engineering Department for drainage integration.
+Public safety is prioritized through pedestrian protection measures, signage, and barriers, and emergency vehicle access must be maintained.
 For projects impacting traffic, coordinate with the Police Department for control measures.
-All work must meet municipal engineering standards and may require inspection and documentation for contract completion.
+Final inspection and approval are required to meet municipal engineering standards, and documentation is necessary for municipal contracts.

 Pembroke Planning Board